unmango/wishlists/README.md

 ## Running

-As a convencience, start scripts are provided to build both applications.
+As a convencience, scripts are provided to start both applications.

 ```shell
 ./hack/start.sh